 communist-led government in »

-their votes peacefully in the first phase of the assembly polls
+People voted enthusiastically and peacefully in the first phase of

 The ruling Communist Party of India-Marxist (CPI-M)-led Left Front

 faces its biggest ever challenge in its 34 years of rule from the